Margie Singleton: Height of career in 1960s

-Singleton released another single in 1959 called "Eyes of Love".
-The song gave Singleton her first major hit when it reached the Top 20 in 1960.
+Singleton released another single in 1959 called "The Eyes of Love".
+The song gave Singleton her first major hit when it reached the top 20 in 1960.
 In 1961, she switched to Mercury Records where her husband Shelby Singleton was a producer.
 With his help, Singleton recorded a duet with George Jones called "Did I Ever Tell You".
 The song became another hit for Singleton, and was released in 1961.
-The following year, the duo had equal success together with another country hit called "Waltz of the Angels".
+The following year, the duo had equal success with another country hit called "Waltz of the Angels".

 Singleton continued to be an avid songwriter.
 She wrote a pop music hit for Brook Benton called "Lie to Me".
 In 1963, he had another pop hit with another song written by Singleton called "My True Confession".
-The year 1963 was also the year Singleton made her debut on country music's most coveted show, the Grand Ole Opry; and had another hit with the song "Old Records".
+In 1963, Singleton made her debut on country music's most coveted show, the Grand Ole Opry; and had another hit with the song "Old Records".
 In addition to being a solo and duet star, she also sang as a back-up vocalist with The Jordanaires.
-Numerous performers recorded many of her songs, including Teresa Brewer, Tammy Wynette and Charley Pride.
+Numerous performers recorded many of her songs, including Teresa Brewer, Tammy Wynette, and Charley Pride.
 In 1964, Singleton teamed up with singer Faron Young.
-Together they recorded the song "Keeping Up with the Joneses".
-That year, the song reached the country top 5, and became Singleton's biggest hit.
-The flip side of the single, "No Thanks, I Just Had One", was a Top 40 country hit.
+Together, they recorded the song "Keeping Up with the Joneses".
+That year, the song reached the country top five, and became Singleton's biggest hit.
+The flip side of the single, "No Thanks, I Just Had One", was a top 40 country hit.
 They continued to release singles and record together.

 By 1965, Singleton was divorced from Shelby Singleton.
 That same year, she married Leon Ashley, and soon moved to United Artists Records.
 In 1967, she moved to her husband's label, Ashley Records.
-That year, she recorded a cover version of the Bobbie Gentry hit song "Ode to Billie Joe", which reached the country Top 40.
-She had a Top 60 duet with her husband called "Hangin' On" in 1968.
+That year, she recorded a cover version of the Bobbie Gentry hit song "Ode to Billie Joe", which reached the country top 40.
+She had a top 60 duet with her husband called "Hangin' On" in 1968.
 That same year, she appeared in a movie with Marty Robbins called Road to Nashville.
-Her chart success was fading rapidly, although she continued to record, including recording the first version of "Harper Valley PTA" that was later a huge crossover hit by Jeannie C. Riley.
+Her chart success was fading rapidly, although she continued to record, including the first version of "Harper Valley PTA" that was later a huge crossover hit by Jeannie C. Riley.

 Later career

 Singleton continued to record for her husband's label, but with no further chart entries.
 She toured with her husband Leon with the Country Music Spectacular, and with his band, Strings of Nashville.
 He died in 2014.
-Singleton returned to the studio recording a new gospel CD as well as revisiting yesterday and re-recording some of her past hits and favorites.
+Singleton returned to the studio, recording a new gospel CD, as well as revisiting yesterday and re-recording some of her past hits and favorites.
 She continues to play dates and enjoys writing.
 She has recorded and released a video for her self-penned song, "Heaven or Hell" (2018).